 - If you’re under 18, you are allowed to travel between separated parents houses.

 Despite the methods put in place, we understand that the media has made it hard not to worry, what with the constant coverage and scare tactics.
-Of those infected, it is estimated that over 2,400,000 people worldwide have recovered completely after contracting the virus, with more and more people getting better each day.
+Of those infected, it is estimated that over 6,500,000 people worldwide have recovered completely after contracting the virus, with more and more people getting better each day.
 Furthermore, even though many have caught the illness, a lot of people have had what is described as ‘mild’ symptoms.
-Even though the media might make the figures sound scary, at present (27.05.20), it’s actually estimated that more people die of influenza.
-It is estimated that in the 2017-2018 flu season in America, around 61,000 people died of the flu.
-However as the media didn’t exaggerate the figures, it’s likely not that many people panicked about it!

 What can I do?